 We will outline some of the key financial ratios classified according to the aspect of the business they describe.
 Further detailed information can be had by visiting the pages each of these terms link to.
 Some of these are stock ratios that illuminate the valuation aspect of the stock, while other ratios speak directly to the various business indicators.
-So without further ado, let’s get to the list of financial ratios every investor needs to know.
+So without further ado, let's get to the list of financial ratios every investor needs to know.

 Key Valuation Ratios

 - Price to Earnings (P/E): A measure of how the stock is priced in the market relative to the earnings per share

 - Price to Book Value (P/B): A measure of how the stock is priced in the market relative to the book value per share.
 This is a balance sheet ratio.

 - Dividend Yield: Describes the dividend an investor will receive as a percentage of the price paid for the stock

 - Dividend Payout Ratio: Amount of earnings or net income the company pays out as dividends to the shareholders.
 The company needs to keep a part of earnings for its operations and future growth.
 A very high dividend payout ratio could be unsustainable.